ThiDurante/Crud_nestJs/README.md

 For now, a simple CRUD of users to simulate user manipulation on a real app.

-Users requiser a username, email, password and age.
+Users require a username, email, password and age.
 Have fun testing!

 ## References